 While it is clear that the American workforce is in a state of tremendous transition, it is also very clear that a primary factor driving those changes is that individuals do want to work for employers who can meet their needs.
 A company deploying strategic benefits packages is more capable of meeting the needs of individual executive employees.

 The process of designing or assessing a DCP begins with the assistance of an experienced DCP consultant.
 By combining the skill of a DCP expert with the knowledge of an ERISA attorney, a plan sponsor can collaborate with an experienced team to successfully establish or amend a DCP to meet its corporate goals and needs – both short-term and long-term.
-Readers may reach out to the authors if interested in implementing a DCP or to request the review of a current plan.

 Survey results show workers looking at changes, less confident in economy.
 Principal Financial Group.
 November 9, 2021.